rodrigodelmonte/site_checker/README.md

 This tutorial expects you have already a `Kafka` and `Postgres` instance running.
 For more details please check, [How to set up managed Apache Kafka](https://www.youtube.com/watch?v=YH-S3Huwfms) and [How to deploy an open source database](https://www.youtube.com/watch?v=t95IQ0kpbFY).

+Last request before start 🙏, On the Aiven Kafka dashboard, please go to  **Overview tab** to the **Advanced configuration** section and enable the `kafka.auto_create_topics_enable` parameter which will allow you to produce messages to Kafka without needing to create a topic beforehand.

 1. Checkout this repository:

 ```sh